 |Quick Facts: Dental Hygienists|

 Dental hygienists typically need an associate’s degree in dental hygiene.
-Every state requires dental hygienists to be licensed; requirements vary by state.
+Programs usually take 3 years to complete.
+All states require dental hygienists to be licensed; requirements vary by state.

 Compare the job duties, education, job growth, and pay of dental hygienists with similar occupations.

 Learn more about dental hygienists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.